DFKI-NI/syclops/README.md

 pip install .
 ```

+### Note for macOS Users

+Installation on macOS is theoretically possible but is not currently officially supported or tested.
+If you are using macOS, Blender will be downloaded as a `.dmg` file for your architecture (arm64 or x64).

 ## Run a job

 Next, the assets need to be crawled by the pipeline.
 This only needs to be done once, or if new assets are added.